songlab-cal/StableFM/README.md

-# Stability and Fine-Mapping
+# Stability and Genetic Fine-Mapping

 This repository contains data and scripts for the following paper:

 > Aw, A.J., Jin, L.C., Ioannidis, N.M., and Song, Y.S.
-(2023+) "The impact of stability considerations on genetic fine-mapping"
+(2026) "[The impact of stability considerations on genetic fine-mapping](elifesciences.org/reviewed-preprints/88039)" *eLife* RP88039

 ## Fine-mapping results